OmerTu/GoogleHomeKodi/README.md

 "Hey Google, kodi toggle **party mode**" --> starts the kodi party mode.

 ### **Playlist Control:**

+"Hey Google, kodi play playlist [playlistname]" --> This will look for a playlist with that name and play it.
+Smart and regular playlist supported.
-"Hey Google, kodi playlist previous/next/list item number" --> This will go forward/backward or select an item on the playlist #.
+"Hey Google, kodi playlist previous/next/[list item number]" --> This will go forward/backward or select an item on the currently playing playlist #.

 ------------
 ## How to setup